 Follow the Trend

 You surely wouldn’t want to see your interview being messed up because of your clothing.
-So, throw away those outdated outfits lying in your wardrobe and if needs be, go shop a couple of
+So, throw away those outdated outfits lying in your wardrobe and if needs be, go shop a couple of in-trend pieces of clothing.

 Don’t Forget to Focus on Shoes